JepMik/GCL-Build-Analyse-Tool/README.md

     Program is not secure!
     Violations of information flow: A->j; i->A; i->t; n->A; n->i; n->j; n->t;

+## **How to Interpret Model Checking**
+**Model Checking:**

+Model Checking is an analysis that checks whether the programs gets stuck or run smoothly depending on initial memory input from the user.
+The analysis is only available when considering Non-Deterministic graphs.

+**The Outcome:**
+After choosing the GCL-program and the initial input, the Model Checking analysis will take place.
+The result will be printed into the file `ModelChecking.txt`.

+The result can be displayed in two ways:

+1. Successful: if the program runs correctly the output will only be of the final node
+2. Unsuccessful: if the program gets stuck, the current state and an error message are going to be printed:

+Example of unsuccessful configuration:

+        STUCK Node: q3 <=> Memory:
+            Boolean memory:
+            Arithmetic memory: i = 3.000000 j = 3.000000 n = 4.000000 t = 1.000000
+            Array memory: A = [1.0; 2.0; 3.0]

+        ERROR: Invalid lookup of index 3 in array A

+Example of successful configuration:

+## **End notes**
+This was the end of Computer Science Modelling, we want to give a big thanks to the TA's and our teachers Alberto and Christoph.

+Group name: `CheckMate`

 *Project completed within DTU course 02141 - Computer Science Modelling*